-Barn Cottage is central to the Peak District and offers our visitors an excellent base from which to explore the area.
+Barn Cottage, in Bakewell, is central to the Peak District and offers our visitors an excellent base from which to explore the area.
 Bakewell is surrounded by interesting historical villages.
-There are local places to eat and drink; whatever your budget and tastes you’ll find it here.
+There are local places to eat and drink in Bakewell; whatever your budget and tastes you’ll find it here.
 Traditional English country fayre, Italian, French and Indian food as well as great pubs, all on the doorstep.

 Bakewell has a weekly street market every Monday, including a livestock market at the Agricultural Centre.
 Throughout the Seasons there are many regular country town and village entertainments such as Chatsworth Horse Trials in May, Bakewell Carnival in July, Bakewell Show in August and Chatsworth Country Fair in September.
 There are Carnivals and Well Dressings in surrounding villages throughout the Spring, Summer and Autumn.
 Not to be forgotten of course the wonderful Christmas decorations in Bakewell, Chatsworth House and Haddon Hall during November and December

 You will find pleasant local walks from Barn Cottage, by the River Wye, the immediate local countryside and the Monsal Trail are all from the doorstep.

 As a holiday base Bakewell is incomparable with good access to all of the delights the Peak District National Park has to offer.
 The great Houses of Haddon and Chatsworth are a matter of minutes drive from Barn Cottage and both are an interesting walk or cycle ride from the front door of the cottage.
 The beautiful landscape of the White Peak is easily accessible with the superb scenery of Monsal Dale and Lathkill Dale just minutes away, Dove Dale is 30 minutes away.
 To the East and North is the grit stone of the Dark Peak, with Stanage, Froggatt and Curbar Edges only a short drive away The Hope Valley, Eyam, Hathersage, Castleton, Hope, Edale and Kinder Scout are only 20 minutes approx., drive to the West.

 For golfers, Sickleholme Golf Club is only a 25-minute drive away in the Hope Valley near Bamford.
 Visitors to the course are welcome.